 Not only will you lose credibility in the eyes of other people, but you’ll lose credibility in your own eyes, which is a lot worse.
 If you have a history of claiming how you want to change but have never taken any action toward that change, you’ll get too comfy within that dangerous zone of “I will do it eventually, just not now”.

 In case you’ve recognized yourself, it’s time to ask what’s stopping you.
 What exactly are you waiting for?
-True, the future will inevitably come, but your life won’t change just because the time is passing – unless you take action!
+True, the future will inevitably come, but your life won’t change just because the time is passing – unless you take action and learn to get your life together!

 Yes, making yourself start is difficult.
 Making a routine out of actions that promote self-love and confidence is even more difficult.
 But the most difficult thing in the world is remaining stuck in one place, forever wishing to do something but never doing it.